hhvm/user-documentation/guides/hack/15-unsupported/03-references.md

 ## Partial mode

-You can use references in partial mode (and, of course decl mode), but they are not typechecked.
-So use them at your own risk, because with more complicated reference usage, all sorts of interesting things can happen.
+You can use references in partial mode and decl mode, but they are not typechecked.
+The typechecker pretends that references don't exist: the `&` is invisible to the typechecker in these modes.
+So use them at your own risk, because with more complicated reference usage, it is easy to cause type errors the typechecker can't see.

 @@ references-examples/partial.php @@

-There are **no typechecker errors** with this code.
+There are **no errors reported by the typechecker** with this code.
 However, what does the call to `baz()` return from HHVM?
 Well notice that none of the functions except `baz()`, return an `int`.
 They return `void`.
 Without references, you know that `$x` would be `4` at the end of the call to `baz()`.
 However, through the convoluted web of all the references, it actually returns `6` here.

 ## Strict mode

-The typechecker does error in strict mode anytime you try to use a reference.
+The typechecker issues an error in strict mode anytime you try to use a reference.

 @@ references-examples/strict.php.type-errors @@